Aurelien292/holbertonschool-network/what_happens_when_your_type_google_com_in_your_browser_and_press_enter/README.md

 ### 1. DNS request

- Le navigateur a envoyé une requête DNS pour résoudre le nom de domaine www.google.fr en une adresse IP, ici :
+ The browser sent a DNS request to resolve the domain name www.google.fr to an IP address, here:

 ![image](images/DNS.png)

-### Explication
+### Explanation

 __Request URL__

 " https://www.google.fr/ "

-C’est l’URL complète à laquelle la requête est envoyée.
-Le __https://__ indique que la connexion est sécurisée via TLS/SSL.
+This is the full URL to which the request is sent.
+The __https://__ indicates that the connection is secured via TLS/SSL.

 __Request Method__